 HEALTHCARE INDUSTRY SOLUTIONS

 BitDefender is making all of its products available to doctors, hospitals, dentists, and other healthcare providers of any size for free.
 Large healthcare organizations can also get professional services and advanced technologies like network traffic security and analytics from BitDefender at no cost.
-The offer is good through at least June, at which time BitDefender will optionally extend access to a total of 12 months based on customer need.
+The offer is good for up to 12 months based on customer need.

 Kaspersky is providing Kaspersky Endpoint Security Cloud Plus, Kaspersky Security for Microsoft Office 365, Kaspersky Endpoint Security for Business Advanced, and Kaspersky Hybrid Cloud Security free to healthcare providers for six months.